sinanozdemir/phantasmalPS/README.md

 # phantasmalPS
 This Python script generates a PowerShell Process Injection script with AES encrypted shellcode.

+## Disclaimer
+This repository is for educational purposes only.
+Do not use on any server or endpoints without authorization.
+I am not responsible for any damages you may cause.
+Use it at your own discretion.

 Install requirements:
 ```python
 pip3 install -r requirements.txt